-The League’s Done In A Dayers (“Dayers”) stay busy making a difference in the community by assisting with projects that only last 1-2 days such as Art Museum of Southeast Texas’ Family Art Days, Beaumont Children’s Museum’s presentation with Stuffee, CASA’s Annual Kids Carnival, and Some Other Place’s Soup Kitchen.
+The League’s Service Squad stays busy making a difference in the community by assisting with projects that only last 1-2 days, such as Art Museum of Southeast Texas’ Family Art Days, Beaumont Children’s Museum’s presentation with Stuffee, CASA’s Annual Kids Carnival, and Some Other Place’s Soup Kitchen.

 The Court Appointed Special Advocates of Southeast Texas, Inc. is a non-profit service organization that recruits, trains, and supervises a diverse group of community volunteers, appointed by the Courts, to advocate for abused and neglected children in the pursuit of safe, permanent homes.
-Dayers assist CASA by volunteering at their annual Kids Carnival, where children and their families served by CASA and volunteers come together to enjoy themselves in a day of Summer Fun.
-Dayers typically manage a game booth, such as the Balloon Dart Booth, and hand out treats and prizes to children.
+The Squad assists CASA by volunteering at their annual Kids Carnival, where children and their families served by CASA and volunteers come together to enjoy themselves in a day of Summer Fun.
+The Squad typically manages a game booth, such as the Balloon Dart Booth, and hand out treats and prizes to children.

 Some Other Place is an ecumenical mission in urban ministry, where people of all faiths come together to provide services of all types to people who find themselves in emergency situations.
-The Some Other Place Soup Kitchen provides meals for the homeless and Dayers assist with preparing sack lunches on Saturdays.
+The Some Other Place Soup Kitchen provides meals for the homeless and The Squad assists with preparing sack lunches on Saturdays.
 Volunteer hours are usually on the 1st, 4th and 5th Saturdays of the month from 8:00 am to 11:00 am.